 The success of this plan requires continuous oversight of its implementation by the Town.
-While the ultimate responsibility for that rests with the Town Council, it makes sense to vest the day-to-day implementation responsibility with the committee that drafted the plan: the Long-Range Planning Advisory Committee (LPAC).
-LPAC should continue to conduct its work in close coordination with the Town Council.
+The ultimate responsibility for the implementation of the plan rests with the Town Council.
+The Council will set its priorities and direct appropriate committees, including the Long-Range Planning Advisory Committee (LPAC), to develop recommendations for specific implementation actions.